 More on Growing and Harvesting Lavender

 Lavender soothes the mind and puts you at ease!
-It has a beautiful smell that just forces your entire body to relax!
+The plant itself and the lavander flowers have a beautiful smell that just forces your entire body to relax!
 So wouldn’t it be perfect to grow Lavender right in your very own garden?
-Just imagine your friends and family being surrounded by that wonderful smell!
+You got to prepare a well-drained soil and other Just imagine your friends and family being surrounded by that wonderful smell!
 [Full Article Here]

 Making Lavender Oil And 50 Fantastic Uses for Lavender Essential Oil Around The Home